JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 be included in the results.
 - `deferredResponse`: This option allows for a deferred response to be returned.
 When a deferred response is returned, a `url` pointing the state of the query is provided.
+API consumers should poll the status of the deferred query by requesting the given `url` until the `status` property of the returned JSON document has a value of `COMPLETED` (see example below).
 Upon completion of the query, the `url` will provide a link to the query results.
 The results contain the same `type`, `data`, and `cursor` fields that the non-deferred GraphQL response would contain.
 Allowed values are `DISABLED` and `FORCE`.